 From an accessibility standpoint, popups are a big issue because they disable the main window and a new window appears (the popup), often confusing a screen reader.

 Overlay dialog boxes can be used when requested by the user as long as it’s not right when the page loads.
 Give users an escape route with a cancel button, close button, escape key or by clicking outside the window.

 The better approach is to display your newsletter sign-up, discounts etc inline throughout your site.
-This is also a great way to break up sections or utilize your sidebars.
+This is also a great way to break up sections or utilize your sidebars without bombarding the visitor.